Coronavirus spike protein: Structure

 Spike glycoprotein from SARS-CoV-2.
 PDB: 6VSB.
 Only one monomer is highlighted.
 Whole protein is a homotrimer.
 Rest of the trimer is shown as a gray surface.
 Parts of the actual structure are not shown.
 The following are listed from N-terminal (letter N) to C-terminal (C): N-terminal domain (blue), ACE2 receptor binding domain (magenta) general structure (cyan), central helix (orange, faces inside of the homotrimer) and connector domain (purple, anchors the spike protein to virus lipid envelope).
 Yellow: disulfide bonds.
 Red: carbohydrates.
 Gray block: lipid membrane of the virus.

 The spike protein is very large, often 1200 to 1400 amino acid residues long; it is 1273 residues in SARS-CoV-2.
 It is a single-pass transmembrane protein with a short C-terminal tail on the interior of the virus, a transmembrane helix, and a large N-terminal ectodomain exposed on the virus exterior.

 Spike glycoprotein forms homotrimers in which three copies of the protein interact through their ectodomains.
 The trimer structures have been described as club- pear-, or petal-shaped.
 Each spike protein contains two regions known as S1 and S2, and in the assembled trimer the S1 regions at the N-terminal end form the portion of the protein furthest from the viral surface while the S2 regions form a flexible "stalk" containing most of the protein-protein interactions that hold the trimer in place.
+Both the S1 and S2 regions are involved in ACE2 receptor binding and fusion between the viral envelope and the host cell membrane.